Azure NAT Gateway resource

 Static public IP addresses

 A NAT gateway can be associated with static public IP addresses or public IP prefixes for providing outbound connectivity.
 NAT Gateway supports IPv4 addresses.
 A NAT gateway can use public IP addresses or prefixes in any combination up to a total of 16 IP addresses.
+If you assign a public IP prefix, the entire public IP prefix is used.
+You can use a public IP prefix directly or distribute the public IP addresses of the prefix across multiple NAT gateway resources.
+NAT gateway will groom all traffic to the range of IP addresses of the prefix.

 A NAT gateway can’t be used with IPv6 public IP addresses or prefixes.